-- w.
-Discharge and transfer planning, beginning at admission. - x.
+- u.
+Provide education to family members or individuals identified by the beneficiary as being important to their care and recovery. - v.
+Ability to assist in accessing transportation services for a beneficiary who lacks safe transportation. - w.
+Affiliation with other ASAM levels of care and behavioral health providers for appropriate linkage and referrals for counseling, medical, psychiatric, and continuing care. - x.
+Discharge and transfer planning, beginning at admission. - y.
 Coordination with Care Management to ensure beneficiary is provided appropriate linkage and referrals for needed services and support and informed about benefits, community resources and services.